Aging & Health A to Z

 Vaginal and Uterine Problems

-Continued vaginal dryness after menopause can be a sign of vaginal atrophy, or thinning and inflammation of the vaginal walls.
+Vaginal atrophy is thinning and inflammation of the vaginal walls.
+Continued vaginal dryness after menopause can be a sign of vaginal atrophy.
 This dryness can make sexual intercourse uncomfortable and painful.
 It can also be accompanied by itching or stinging in the lower vagina.
-Your healthcare professional may recommend estrogen creams that are applied to the vagina or prescribe tablets that are inserted and release estrogen into the vagina over time.
+Your healthcare provider may recommend topical estrogen.
+These are creams, tablets, or rings that are inserted into the vagina and release estrogen over time.

-In later life, women may also experience uterine prolapse, in which the cervix or uterus are pushed outside the body through the vaginal opening.
-Prolapse causes pelvic and back pain, and may lead to urinary and fecal incontinence and difficulty voiding your bowels.
-Your healthcare professional can check for uterine prolapse during a standard pelvic exam.
-Special exercises to strengthen pelvic muscles can treat a mild prolapse.
-If the prolapse is serious, he or she may recommend a vaginal pessary, a ring-like device that fits into the vagina and helps keep the uterus in place.
-If the prolapse is particularly serious, your healthcare professional may recommend surgery to remove the uterus.
+In later life, women may also experience uterine prolapse.
+This is when the cervix or uterus are pushed outside the body through the vaginal opening.
+Prolapse causes pelvic and back pain, and may lead to bladder and bowel problems, including difficulty passing urine or stool, or loss of control.
+If the amount of prolapse is mild, exercises to strengthen the pelvic muscles may help with symptoms.
+For more severe prolapse, a pessary may be used.
+A pessary is a ring-like device that fits into the vagina and helps keep the cervix or uterus in place.
+Sometimes, surgery is needed for severe prolapse.

 Posted: March 2012